loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ### <span style="color:#ff201e">4) Case Study: Humour &amp; Memes</span>

 On the stylometric and psychological distance heatmaps (part 1), a clear pattern emerged:
-the <b>“Humour &amp; Memes”</b> category appears well-separated from all others, with higher centroid cosine distances for both signatures.
+the <b>“Humour &amp; Memes”</b> category appears well separated from all others, with higher centroid cosine distances for both signatures.

 This naturally leads to the following speculation:

 <ul>
-  <li><b>Stylometric reasons:</b> meme culture often produces short, fragmented posts—frequent uppercase letters, minimal syntax, image-based humour, and text designed primarily for mockery.</li>
+  <li><b>Stylometric reasons:</b> meme culture often produces short, fragmented posts, frequent uppercase letters, minimal syntax, image-based humour, and text designed primarily for mockery.</li>
-  <li><b>Psychological reasons:</b> these communities tend to express negative, sarcastic, or hostile tones; LIWC features related to anger, negativity, or swearing may therefore be elevated.</li>
+  <li><b>Psychological reasons:</b> these communities tend to express negative, sarcastic, or hostile tones.
+LIWC features related to anger, negativity, or swearing may therefore be elevated.</li>
 </ul>

 These distinctive patterns may cause the “Humour &amp; Memes” centroid to be unusually distant from others: unlike most categories, these subreddits systematically make fun of other users, other subreddits, or entire topics.